Have Your Preschooler Learn to Sleep in Their Own Bed

 Our three-year-old wakes up in the middle of the night and either demands to sleep in our bed or insists that Mommy comes sleep in her room.
-How can we break this habit?
+How can we break this habit and get our preschooler to sleep in her own bed?

 First, decide whether your child’s desire to sleep with you is a habit or a need (a parent can tell the difference).
 Nighttime can be scary for little people, so when in doubt consider it a need.
 Physical contact at night gives you and your child a chance to reconnect.
 The desire for nighttime contact may be particularly strong if your child had little or no contact with you during the day.
 The key is to find a compromise that meets both your need for privacy and sleep and your child’s need for attachment and security.